LIPS-scheme/lips/README.md

 * [React with Hooks](https://codepen.io/jcubic/pen/PoKQmpq?editors=1000) - on click the UI freezes for ~300ms, you can see warnings in dev tools.

 The issue with performance is tracked in [#197](https://github.com/jcubic/lips/issues/197).

+### JavaScript callbacks

+Another limitation is when using JavaScript libraries that require normal values but get a Promise instead.
+This can happen with React/Preact and when the component returns a Promise.
+Some macros can be async (return a Promise), which will break the React app when used in components.
+An example of a macro that is async is `do` macro.
+So when using React/Preact and when you need to use a promise use promise quotation and `useEffect`.

 ## Supported SRFI